leapwallet/cosmos-node-setup/docs/overview.md

 - Use an SSD (preferably NVMe) for storage.

     Here are specific recommendations for storage requirements:
-    - Juno mainnet archive node: 1 TiB
+    - Juno `juno-1` archive node: 1 TiB
     - Non-archive blockchain node: 100 GiB
     - Cosigner/monitor: 20 GiB
 - If you're running an RPC node, then we recommend keeping state for one more than the number of days required to unbond tokens.
 This way, queriers can see relevant transactions regarding unstaking while you keep storage costs down.